Henry Billingsley: The new Customs at the Quays

 Bridget Billingsley died in 1588, and Billingsley married (for the third time) to Katherine, daughter of Sir John Killigrew of Arwenack, Cornwall, and widow of a London gentleman.
 Dame Katherine was, for a decade, the consort of Billingsley at the height of his civic prominence.
 As a daughter and sister of the governors of Pendennis Castle, and a granddaughter of Philip Wolverston (of Woolverstone, Suffolk), she brought suitably maritime connections to the affair.

-At the reorganization of the Customs, Billingsley became one of Elizabeth's four customs collectors in 1589, taking Thomas Smythe's former office as Customer but not his responsibilities as Farmer: he was chief Customer for the Port of London in 1590.
+At the reorganization of the Customs, Billingsley became one of Elizabeth I's four customs collectors in 1589, taking Thomas Smythe's former office as Customer but not his responsibilities as Farmer: he was chief Customer for the Port of London in 1590.
 He showed himself an efficient and productive officer.
 With Sir John Hawkins and others, Billingsley, Thomas Middleton and Richard Carmarthen of the Custom House were attached to a commission in 1591 to oversee the division of "prizes taken at sea", including the calculation of customs dues; and in 1592, when he, with Sir George Barne, produced a schedule of the goods brought in the Tiger, he was in consultation over the spoil from the Madre de Deus.
 He and Richard Carmarthen applied themselves to the revision of the rateable values, many of which remained unamended since Queen Mary's time.
 As alderman of London, together with Sir Richard Martin, he was admitted to Gray's Inn on 22 February 1590/91.
 Serving his second term as Master of the Haberdashers in 1590-1591, in 1591 he founded three scholarships for poor students at St. John's College, Cambridge.
 In the next year he transferred his aldermanry to the Candlewick ward.
 The grant of the whole of "Le Key" and "Le Wharf", called the Old Wool Key, to John Fortescue, Chancellor of the Exchequer, and Henry Billingsley in 34 Elizabeth (1591/92) preceded construction works at the Custom House.